139. Light Distribution Types: How to Choose the Best Lighting for Your Space

 Diffused Light Distribution

-Diffused lighting uses lenses or covers to scatter light evenly in all directions.
+Diffused light distribution uses lenses or covers to scatter light evenly in multiple directions.
+Rather than projecting a tight beam, this distribution pattern produces uniform, glare-reduced illumination across a space.

 Asymmetric Light Distribution